Introduction

 Use a similar layout across all your user manuals.
 It will create consistency and add clarity across your product documentation.

 When a lot of people are involved in the creation of help content, there’s a high risk every stakeholder will bring their own vision, tone of voice and writing style.
-To avoid it, encourage your product team and everyone involved to follow a template when creating user guides.
+To avoid it, encourage your product team members and everyone involved to follow a template and your style guide when creating user guides.

 The way you see your product differs dramatically from the way your customers see it.
 What you may find too obvious may be absolutely baffling to product users, and vice versa.

 That’s why a perfect understanding of your audience’s expertise level, priorities and pain points must be a cornerstone of your end-user documentation.
-A good user manual is one that not only answers the most common customer questions but also foresees questions they don’t know how to formulate yet.
+A great user manual is one that not only answers common questions but also foresees questions they don’t know how to formulate yet.

-There’s work to do before you get down to writing.
-First, you need to understand who you write for.
+There’s some prep time before you get down to writing user instructions.
+First, you need to understand who you're writing for and identify the problem.

 - Do different personas have different pain points and goals?